Rithm Capital Beats Earnings by 27% and Trades Near Its 52-Week Low Anyway

 What the Street Believes

-Piper Sandler recently lowered estimates on Rithm, framing the mortgage market as a story of "two halves," with rate uncertainty compressing origination volumes.
-The analyst community broadly treats RITM as a rate-sensitive mortgage REIT, the kind of company that prints money when rates fall and bleeds when they don't.
-That framing justifies a sub-$10 stock price because mortgage REITs trade at 5x to 7x earnings on a good day.
-When analysts see a company with "mortgage" in its history, they reach for the mortgage REIT comp sheet and stop thinking.
+Piper Sandler recently lowered estimates on Rithm, calling the mortgage market a story of "two halves" — rate uncertainty is compressing origination volumes.
+Most analysts treat RITM as a rate-sensitive mortgage REIT.
+That framing justifies a sub-$10 stock price.
+Mortgage REITs trade at 5x to 7x earnings on a good day.
+When analysts see a company with "mortgage" in its history, they pull the mortgage REIT comp sheet and stop there.

-Here's the problem with that logic: Rithm doesn't look like a mortgage REIT anymore.
-A company with $100 billion in managed assets, an active M&A pipeline absorbing Paramount's real estate portfolio, and a growing third-party fee business doesn't belong in the same valuation bucket as a levered spread trader.
-The consensus target of $14.36 already implies 51% upside from today's price.
-A gap that wide between where the stock trades and where analysts say it should trade is not a normal disagreement.
-It's a market that has categorized this company wrong and hasn't updated the label.
+The problem: Rithm doesn't look like a mortgage REIT anymore.
+It manages $100 billion in assets.
+It is absorbing Paramount's real estate portfolio.
+It is growing a third-party fee business.
+That company doesn't belong in the same valuation bucket as a levered spread trader.
+The consensus target of $14.36 already implies 51% upside from the current price.
+A 51% gap between the stock and where analysts say it should trade isn't a normal disagreement.
+It's a market that has categorized the company wrong and hasn't corrected the mistake.

 What the Data Actually Shows